 What's your score?

-Do you have news, reviews or comments for 'I Do'?
+Do you have a review or comment for 'I Do'?

 Tonight I attended the UK premiere of the new Star Trek movie at the Empire Leicester Square in the heart of the West End in London, and what a night it was.